 Eureka, which processes recycling for Minneapolis and St. Paul, generally wants to see No. 1, No. 2 and No. 5 plastics.

 Packing peanuts and Styrofoam are made from polystyrene — No. 6 plastic — which generally is not recyclable in Minnesota.
 Plastic film, such as bags covering a new computer, is recyclable if taken to retail drop-off locations.
 A list of plastic bag drop-off locations is available here.

 A big concern lately for sorting centers is fires caused by lithium batteries improperly tossed in the recycling bin.
 Keegan said the recycling industry nationally is losing about one facility a month to such fires, including one in Blaine this summer, often from rechargeable batteries inside electronics.

 “Those are now in everything from greeting cards that sing to you to tiny little drones … they’re ubiquitous,” said Hoffman with Eureka.
 “And they’re extremely dangerous.”

 Batteries should not be recycled in the curbside bin.
-Some cities, like Minneapolis, will pick up batteries if they are left in a bag atop the recycling cart.
 A full list of drop-off locations is available at call2recycle.org/locator.